wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2025-01-13-cheaper-ai-is-not-greener-ai.md

 * GPT-4 is said to be 3× more expensive than GPT-3 [[5]](#5), but GPT-4 Turbo could be only 1.5× more expensive.
 So our estimate is
 GPT-4 : {0.030/1.5, 0.06/3,0.120/3 }/ 0.0018 =  {11.1×, 11.1×, 22.2×}; in other words, the price is 11× or 22× higher than the electricity cost.

-These figures are consistent with the relative cost contributions: with the GPU cost 10× larger, the price should indeed be more than 10× that of the electricity consumption.
+These figures are consistent with the relative cost contributions: with the GPU server and data centre capex cost about 10× larger than the electricity cost, the price should indeed be more than 10× that of the electricity consumption.
 It also means that the electricity consumption does not matter much in the overall picture, i.e. Google and OpenAI don't have a huge incentive to prioritise increasing energy efficiency.

 ## Note on faster hardware